Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Rethinking SFID

 \section{Rethinking SFID}

 We conduct a systematic reproduction of SFID~\cite{jung2024sfid} and identify three fundamental assumptions underlying its coordinate-wise design.
-Through diagnostic experiments, we demonstrate that all three assumptions are violated in practice, motivating our subspace-projection method \sys{}.
+Through diagnostic experiments, we show that these assumptions do not consistently hold in practice, motivating our subspace-projection method \sys{}.